So a few weeks ago we published a highly controversial blog post that discussed homosexuality in Freemasonry.

 Is Freemasonry Just For Men?

-The reason why most Freemasons are against women entering is that one of the basic principles of Freemasonry is that it is a male fraternity.
+The reason why most Freemasons are against women entering is one of the basic principles of Freemasonry is that it is a male fraternity.

 In fact, it is stated that Freemasonry should be “composed exclusively of men”.
 The Craft was created to be just for men and women should not be allowed to enter.